 The bottom is obviously a double barrel cake which means it’s two 8 inch cake stacked together.
 We have discussed in details what are double barrel cakes and how to make them.
-And a six inch single tier cake on top
+And a six-inch single tier cake on top

-- The top is my simple moist chocolate cake recipe with dark Chocolate Ganache
+- The top is my simple moist chocolate cake recipe with Dark Chocolate Ganache

-How to make Gum Paste Christmas Trees
+How to make Gumpaste Christmas Trees

 Make enough so you can place some on the top and some on the cake as well.

-Once dried – brush them with some Luster Dust diluted with either clear alcohol or lemon extract.
+- Once dried – brush them with some Luster Dust diluted with either clear alcohol or lemon extract.

-Many of these are non toxic but still non edible and so they need to be removed from the cake before you serve the cake.
+Many of these are non-toxic but still non-edible and so they need to be removed from the cake before you serve the cake.

 The Reindeer and the Carriage.

-Now for the Mountains
+Now for the Frosted Mountains

-Lastly I just dusted the cake with some powder sugar.
+- Lastly, I just dusted the cake with some powder sugar.

-Again the more random you do this the better it will look.
+- The more random you do this the better it will look.

 Lastly, the border on the bottom cake is just three holly leaves cut with a plunger cutter and three small tiny white balls.

 Once all the elements were on the cake.
-I brushed the trees, reindeer and carriage with a bit of silver.
+I brushed the trees, reindeer, and carriage with a bit of silver.
 Not too thick.
-In this case I used only one thin coat but you can see that it helps bring out the elements on the cake.
+In this case, I used only one thin coat but you can see that it helps bring out the elements on the cake.

-Don’t forget to save this tutorial on Pinterest for later.
+Don’t forget to Save this Tutorial on Pinterest for later.

-You can find a collection of my tutorials and recipes here on Pinterest
+You can find a collection of my tutorials and recipes here on Pinterest.